anderslauri/eleutheria-gcp-iap/README.md

 ## Why?
 `Identity Aware Proxy` for Google Cloud is only available in `BeyondCorp Enterprise`.
 There is other solutions available on GitHub, however, none of these don't really fit the frame that I would like have for workload to workload authentication.
 So here we are.

+:exclamation: The code strives to retain a performance aware profile.
+Caching is used aggressivly on multiple layers to ensure an overall low latency 90th percentile response time.
+To benefit from caching, one should use a ring hash routing on JWT.
+This will ensure cache locality.

 ## Authentication of Google Cloud Service Account